spleenYou/OC-P9/readme.md

 python manage.py runserver
 ```

-## Go on website
+## Website

 In your internet browser, go on this URL to see the login page
 ```
 http://127.0.0.1:8000
 ```

-You can create an account or test the website with following login/password :
+You can create an account or test the website withone of the following login/password :
 - SuperUser :
     - Login : spleen85
     - Password : SuperS3cret!!!